Self - Discovery Journey

 Understanding yourself intellectually is only the beginning.

-I know this because I was there too — aware of my patterns, doing the work in talk therapy, yet still feeling stuck.
-True transformation comes from reconnecting with the emotional and somatic layers of your being — the parts that speak through sensation, memory, and feeling.
+I know this because I've been there — aware of my patterns, doing the work in talk therapy, yet still feeling stuck.
+True transformation comes from reconnecting with the emotional and bodily layers of your experience — the parts that speak through sensation, memory, and feeling.

 I offer a space where you can begin to reconnect with the present moment — where emotional release becomes possible.
 When you start to witness your triggers not as flaws but as invitations, you begin to respond with awareness instead of reacting from old wounds.
 This is the heart of self-discovery.